stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-We can now mock the reference factory and/or stub individual factory methods as appropriate for a given unit-test.
+The reference factory and/or individual methods can then be mocked as appropriate for a given unit-test.

 The default implementation simply creates new instances on demand: